Roland

 The Roland RE-201 when it was released in 1974, was an engineering masterpiece.
 It featured a sophisticated tape-echo effect and a built-in spring reverb, with different sound variations selectable via 12 different operating modes.

-The Roland RE-301 Chorus Echo is a vintage tape delay unit known for its warm analog sound.
+The Roland RE-301 Chorus Echo is a vintage tape delay unit known for its warm analogue sound.
 It features a built-in chorus for added modulation.
 The unit has straightforward controls for easy manipulation and is suitable for musicians seeking a classic, reliable delay effect with a touch of vintage charm.

 The Roland RSS RV-800 stereo reverberation unit incorporates an optional compressor to increase headroom and allow reverberation effects to be added to low level signals.